 What happens in a hot market?

-In a hot market, however, prices might level off a bit around April, then continue to climb as the cooler months once again limit the supply of new stock.
-Last year, clearance rates rose steadily until July, with auctions still very competitive until increased spring stock levels had a dampening effect.
+When is a good time to buy property in Sydney if it’s a hot market?
+In most years, prices might level off a bit around April, then continue to climb as the cooler months once again limit the supply of new stock.
+Last year was a hot market and clearance rates rose steadily until July, with auctions still very competitive until increased spring stock levels had a dampening effect.

 The whole of Sydney doesn’t follow the same pattern.